NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B replaced by a modified SBB(B) with better knockback, high crush 7-15
 - 8B(A) can only be done after landing
 - RB starts up three frames later
+- 4A
-- 4A has faster action and high crushes at frame 6; can super cancel into 5X and 2X
+  - Has faster action and high crushes at frame 6
+  - Is super cancellable
+  - Initiates follow on inputs three frames later
+- 4A(A) animation starts up 3 frames faster
+- 4A(B) teleport travels 3 frames faster
+- 4A(X) input initiates 3 frames earlier
+- 4A(Y)
-- 4A(Y) recovers faster
+  - Recovers faster
+  - Input initiates 3 frames earlier
 - 2A not in a string is an untechable sweep
 - SB: Remove stagger, more lift; can be done with 6 to change sides or 2 to empty teleport; can be grabbed before the teleport; slightly less stun
 - SB(B) more lift